 Each microcode update contains a DWORD checksum located in the update header.
 It is software's responsibility to ensure that a microcode update is not corrupt.
 To check for a corrupt microcode update, software must perform a unsigned DWORD (32-bit) checksum of the microcode update.
 Even though some fields are signed, the checksum procedure treats all DWORDs as unsigned.
-Microcode updates with a header version equal to 00000001H must sum all DWORDs that comprise the microcode update.
-A valid checksum check will yield a value of 00000000H.
+Microcode updates with a header version equal to 0000001H must sum all DWORDs that comprise the microcode update.
+A valid checksum check will yield a value of 0000000H.
 Any other value indicates the microcode update is corrupt and should not be loaded.

 The checksum algorithm shown by the pseudo code in Example 9-7 treats the microcode update as an array of unsigned DWORDs.
-If the data size DWORD field at byte offset 32 equals 00000000H, the size of the encrypted data is 2000 bytes, resulting in 500 DWORDs.
-Otherwise the microcode update size in DWORDs = (Total Size / 4).
+If the data size DWORD field at byte offset 32 equals 0000000H, the size of the encrypted data is 2000 bytes, resulting in 500 DWORDs.
+Otherwise the microcode update size in DWORDs = (Total Size / 4), where the total size is a multiple of 1024 bytes (1 KBytes).